 What a brilliant idea!
 This adorable little rustic tiny house cabin is made almost entirely from pallets!
-This man took old reclaimed wood, pallets, and some ingenuity and turned it into a fun little getaway with all of the essentials he needed.
+Kevin Bentley manager of The Pallet Cabin Facebook community, took old reclaimed wood, pallets, and some ingenuity and turned it into a fun little getaway with all of the essentials he needed.
 While not our typical tiny house style, this is one that I have fallen in love with, and know you will also find incredible.

 Wanting a cabin for himself, this gentleman decided to make it using as many reclaimed items as possible.
 His goal was keeping costs down while also giving functionality.